giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Max Items|Unlimited|

-ClusterNames is a list of EKS cluster names to add shared LB tags for
+A list of cluster names that may add load balancers in the tagged subnet set.
+Each entry will result in the tag `kubernetes.io/cluster/$CLUSTER_NAME shared` being added to the subnets in this set.

+  See #lbSetIndex for deciding which subnetset gets these tags.
 </details>
 <details>
 <summary>